 Note

-Go to the end to download the full example code.
+Go to the end to download the full example code

-FP8 General Matrix Multiplication (GEMM) with Helion
+FP8 General Matrix Multiplication (GEMM) with Helion#

 This example demonstrates an FP8 GEMM kernel implemented in Helion.
-The kernel performs matrix multiplication on FP8 inputs, accumulating results in FP32 for accuracy, and outputs in FP16 format.
+The kernel performs matrix multiplication on FP8 inputs, accumulating results in FP32 for accuracy, and outputs in half-precision format.
 It includes a reference PyTorch implementation using torch._scaled_mm for correctness comparison, and a test function to validate the kernel.

 from __future__ import annotations